ragaoua/eco.nvim/README.md

 | `<leader>x` | :Eco       |
 | `<leader>X` | :EcoAppend |

-Note : these defaults are motivated by the way pasting works in vim. `p` pastes text at the cursor position. `P` pastes it before the cursor.
+note: these defaults are motivated by the way pasting works in vim. `p` pastes text at the cursor position. `P` pastes it before the cursor.
 Hence, `x` and `X`.

-Default mappings can be ignored using the `ignore_default_keymaps` configuration option :
+Default mappings can be ignored using the `ignore_default_keymaps` configuration option:

 ```lua
 {